Welcome to today's edition of the Rush 24-7 podcast.

 In other words, they're trying to send a signal to Bush that he can expect worse down the road in hopes that he will feel threatened by them.

-The president and his closest advisors then would have to ask themselves if a nominee is squeaky clean, as John Roberts cannot do better than this, can we risk nominating another conservative for the next vacancy?
+The president and his closest advisors then would have to ask themselves, if a nominee is squeaky clean, as John Roberts cannot do better than this, can we risk nominating another conservative for the next vacancy?

 And of course, the left kind of got screwed up because they were planning on Rehnquist being the first resignation.

-So we're gonna stop that.
+So we're going to stop that.

-And so they they're desperate.
+And so they're desperate.

 They're desperate.